tjhaines-cap/tea_subscription_service/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+## About this project

+This is an API that exposes three endpoints, one for creating a tea subscription for a customer, one for cancelling a tea subscription, and one for retrieiving a customers subscriptions both active and cancelled.

+## Installation Instructions

+- clone this repository
+- run `bundle install`
+- run `rails db:{create,migrate,seed}`
-* How to run the test suite
+- To run the test suite `bundle exec rspec`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-### Schema design
+## Schema design
 <img width="622" alt="Screen Shot 2022-09-21 at 9 39 47 AM" src="https://user-images.githubusercontent.com/60715457/191549065-3077183e-911f-4746-bedd-7b74c8baea9c.png">

-### Subscription Creation endpoint
+## Subscription Creation endpoint
 Request

 POST /api/v1/customers/:customer_id/subscriptions

 body
 ```JSON
 {